U.S. Department of State Seal

 Applying for Your U.S. Passport

-U.S. citizens are required by law to enter and depart the United States on a valid U.S. passport.
+U.S. citizens are required to enter and depart the United States on a valid U.S. passport.
+Once your child acquires U.S. citizenship, s/he will need a U.S. passport for international travel.
 Only the U.S. Department of State has the authority to grant, issue, or verify U.S. passports.

 Getting or renewing a passport is easy.
-The Passport Application Wizard will help you determine which passport form you need, help you to complete the form online, estimate your payment, and generate the form for you to print—all in one place.
+The Department of State’s Passport Application Wizard will help you determine which passport form you need, help you to complete the form online, estimate your payment, and generate the form for you to print—all in one place.

-Obtaining a Visa to Travel to the Kyrgyz Republic
+Obtaining a Visa to Travel to The Kyrgyz Republic

 Staying Safe on Your Trip

 Before you travel, it is always a good practice to investigate the local conditions, laws, political landscape, and culture of the country.
-The Department of State provides Country-Specific Information for every country of the world about various issues, including the health conditions, crime, unusual currency or entry requirements, and any areas of instability.
+The Department of State provides country information for every country in the world about various issues, including health conditions, crime, currency or entry requirements, and any areas of instability.

 Staying in Touch on Your Trip